itscodenation/curriculum-15-16/units/11-bootstrap/sessions/1-whatIsBootstrap/README.md

 ####Getting Started

-**Bootstrap** is a CSS and JavaScript library written by former Twitter employees.
+**Bootstrap** is a CSS and JavaScript **library** written by former Twitter employees.
 A **software library** is a body of code that others have written to make our lives easier.
-Rather than writing our own CSS which takes time, we can use Bootstrap's styles in our HTML pages.
+Rather than writing our own CSS which takes time, we can use **Bootstrap**'s styles in our HTML pages.

 Think of **Bootstrap**, or all coding libraries, as a reference table.
 Someone has already written the code or provided a formula, but it is up to you to use the information properly.